 Dear Members and Colleagues of the CRIC Community,

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at the National Institutes of Health (NIH) has extended funding for the CRIC Study beginning in 2023!
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at the National Institutes of Health (NIH) has extended funding for the CRIC Study for a fifth phase which began in 2023!
 This will be the final planned phase of the CRIC study, during which the clinical centers will remain active for 3 additional years until 2026 and the Scientific and Data Coordinating Center (SDCC) will remain active for 5 years until 2028.
 During the 5th phase, the 7 Clinical Centers, comprised of 12 sites, will extend participant follow-up by conducting 2 study visits.
 Participants will provide information via questionnaires, undergo physical measures, and provide blood and urine samples.
 The principal focus for these study visits is to ascertain kidney and cardiovascular disease outcomes.

 The major focus of this phase will be to: